Last Updated: Feb 20, 2014

 - Aerospace Research Central (ARC)

 This database provides full text access to the journals and conference proceedings of the American Institute of Aeronautics and Astronautics (AIAA).
+Note journals and conference papers are in full text only back to 2008 or so.

 - ASCE Research Library (American Society of Civil Engineers)